stevana/stateful-pbt-with-fakes/README-unprocessed.md

 property-based
 [tests](https://github.com/stevana/stateful-pbt-with-fakes/blob/main/src/Example/FileSystem/Test.hs).

+Note that `prog` is just a silly example, in a real system the component that uses the file system can be more complex, for example in the system that Edsko worked on the component that depended on the file system is a database.
+In such cases it makes sense to write a whole new stateful and parallel property-based test suite using database commands and responses, it's those tests that do the integration testing between the database and the fake filesystem, while the stateful and parallel property-based tests of the filesystem alone do the contract tests that ensure that the file system fake is faithful to the real file system.

 #### Example: bigger system of components

 The examples given above, a queue and a file system, might not seems necessary